British Steam merchant

 |History||Completed in June 1923 |

-At 15.40 hours on 7 Nov, 1942, the Roxby (Master George Robison), a straggler from convoy ON-142, was hit by one of two torpedoes from U-613 about 670 miles north of the Azores and sank at 16.05 hours.
-28 crew members and five gunners were lost.
-The master, ten crew members and two gunners were picked up by the Irish merchant Irish Beech and landed at St. John’s, Newfoundland.
+At 15.40 hours on 7 November 1942 the unescorted Roxby (Master George Robison), a straggler from convoy ON-142, was hit by one of two torpedoes from U-613 about 670 miles north of the Azores and sank at 16.05 hours.
+28 crew members and five gunners were lost and the first radio officer died of exposure in the lifeboat and was buried at sea on 11 November.
+The master, ten crew members and two gunners were picked up after five days by the Irish merchant Irish Beech and on 21 November landed at St. John’s, Newfoundland.